We won't tolerate fuel subsidy beyond June — Tribal leaders

 “No country can consistently allow 400billion monthly to a few Nigerians, we support this position and we agree with the NNPC Ltd too, rather the 400billion per month can be invested in the One million Jobs, Digital Economy, Health, Infrastructure, Agriculture and Education.

-“We call on Mr President to give no restraint to the immediate revocation of any licence of saboteurs and deal decisively with any attempt to make life unbearable for citizens by any beneficiaries of subsidy or its removal.
+“We call on Mr. President to give no restraint to the immediate revocation of any licence of saboteurs, deal decisively with any attempt to make live unbearable for citizens by any beneficiaries of subsidy or its removal.

 “President Bola Ahmed Tinubu has set to serve, he will make bold decisions, he will consult and will be fair.